marjyang/T-Mobile-Carelink-515-Projects/Carelink_Pillbox/README.md

 # Carelink Pill Box
-A project to develop a system that allows doctors to remotely verify patient adherence to hypertension medication.
+A remote monitoring solution that provides doctors with adherence data and empowers patients with greater visibility into their hypertension medication habits.

 ## Full System Integration
 We deployed two complementary sensing modalities: